 Teaching and Learning

-You’ll be taught through a combination of lectures, seminars, practical classes, and field visits.
-As an MSc student you’ll be encouraged to extend your knowledge and understanding through directed reading and assessed coursework assignments.
-Your independent project is a research activity that fosters in-depth acquisition of knowledge and is an opportunity to work on a research topic of your choice together with an academic supervisor.
+You’ll be taught through a combination of lecture and seminar classes, practical classes and field visits.
+Naturally, as an MSc student you’ll be encouraged to extend your knowledge and understanding through directed reading and assessed coursework assignments.
+Your independent project is a major activity that permits the in-depth acquisition of knowledge and the opportunity to integrate understanding of your chosen topic.

 In the Research Skills module, you’ll further develop your transferable skills – such as the use of IT facilities to find bibliographic material and techniques for data analysis and interpretation.

 You will also learn how to prepare a research proposal for the independent project with a statement of the hypothesis you’ll test, the data and methods you’ll use, and a plan of work that includes a list of deadlines and deliverables.

 Your project planning will see you develop additional skills such as costing the research plan and liaising with staff over practical issues such as safety and general working practices.
 We'll be on hand to support you during your independent project – particularly around training in diagram production, report presentation and writing.

 Depending on the modules you choose, we’ll use different methods of assessment to test your intellectual skills.
 These include essays, seminar presentations, position papers, short reports, problem sheets, mini-projects and an independent project report.
 You’ll perfect your ability to present arguments in a concise and coherent manner – a transferable skill that will prepare you for either vocational or research-oriented careers.